Kageetai/kageetai.net/src/content/Blog/new blog, new stack.md

 ![Lighthouse score](./attachments/new%20blog,%20new%20stack-1762525428937.webp)

 I suppose it's okay to be just a little proud of that.
 Let's see how long it lasts! ;)
-In the meantime, feel free to [contact me](https://mastodon.social/@kageetai) with suggestions and such.
+In the meantime, feel free to [contact me](https://mastodon.social/@kageetai) with suggestions, share your own blog setups or anything.